Interim Continuity of Operations Plan (COOP) OVERVIEW

 - Chief of Campus Police

 The Incident Commander (IC) is the Chief of Campus Police.
 In his/her absence the succession of authority transfers to the Deputy Chief of Campus Police, Captain, Shift Commander and then to the Dean of Administration.

 The Deputy Incident Commander is the Deputy Chief of Campus Police.
 In his/her absence, the Captain, Shift Commander of the effected Campus, to the Dean of Administration.

 The Incident Commander and Deputy incident Commander will directly oversee the following Chiefs/sections:

 Planning Chief: Shift Commander of the effected Campus.
 In his/her absence the succession of authority transfers to the senior officer, to another pre-designated officer.
 The planning chief’s duties include oversight of the Emergency responders, and the Records and Identification Unit.

-Operations Chief: Captain of College Police.
+Operations Chief: Captain of Campus Police.
 In his/her absence, the succession of authority transfers to the affected facility senior officer, to a pre-designated officer from an unaffected facility.
 The duties of the operations chief include oversight over the affected facility and the Responding Emergency Teams.